 International RNs needing to fulfill California Board of Registered Nursing requirements.

-* Upon acceptance, students will be placed in the semester group that best meets their needs as defined by their letter from the Board of Registered Nursing.
+* COD nursing courses are NOT structured as individual classes in a particular content area, such as Obstetrics or Mental Health.
+The various content areas are incorporated within the different semester groups.
+Upon acceptance, students will be placed in the semester group that best meets their needs as defined by their letter from the Board of Registered Nursing.

 Deadline for Spring 2015 is Dec.
 18th.
 Please use this application form: